ip2a/mcpstore/README.md

 - **When not specified**: Uses default path `src/mcpstore/data/mcp.json`
 - **When specified**: Uses the specified `mcp.json` configuration file to instantiate your store, supports `mainstream client file formats`, `ready to use` 🎯
+- Note that the store actually revolves around an mcp.json file.
+When you specify an mcp.json file, it becomes the foundation of this store.
+You can achieve store import and export effects by simply moving these json files.
+Similarly, if your Python code calls and API calls point to the same mcp.json, it means you can modify the same store's impact in Python code through the API without modifying the code.

 #### 2. `debug` Parameter